premasagarbontula/employee-directory/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-👤 Author
+👤 Author:
-Prema Sagar Bontula
+Prema Sagar Bontula,
-GitHub: @premasagarbontula
+GitHub: @premasagarbontula,
 LinkedIn: https://www.linkedin.com/in/premasagarbontula/

 🙏 Acknowledgments